Firstfruit Ventures

 Governance Structure

 The charity operates as a charitable company with three trustees who collectively control the work, management, and administration.
 No trustees receive remuneration, payments, or benefits from the charity.
-The organization has no trading subsidiaries and maintains a volunteer workforce of 10 people.
+The organisation has no trading subsidiaries and maintains a volunteer workforce of 10 people.
 The charity's reporting is up to date with the Charity Commission.

 How to Apply